refinedev/refine/documentation/docs/core/providers/audit-log-provider.md

 This method is triggered when a new log is created or when you use `useLog`'s `log` method.
 The incoming parameters show the values of the new record to be created.

 :::important
-We recommend that you create audit logs server-side.
-So when the user performs an action (create, createMany, update, updateMany, delete and deleteMany), we recommend that you do it on the API side.
+We recommend that you create audit logs on the server side for cors security concern.
+Because data can be changed on the client-side.
 :::

 ```ts title="auditLogProvider.ts"